 Khataba Net (engagement net) is the title of a page on Facebook that has become quite popular though still controversial.

-“30 year old woman, 173cm, 80kg, fair skin, hazel eyes, school teacher, educated with a diploma in education, looking for a divorcee from the Gaza strip.”
+“Thirty-year-old woman, 173cm, 80kg, fair skin, hazel eyes, school teacher, educated with a diploma in education, looking for a divorcé from the Gaza Strip.”

 Online marriages in Gaza: Can Facebook replace the mother of the groom?